 Juice: Did you mistake our house for an airport?
 Dave: No, that was six chapters ago.

 ShiftyLook's comic based on Bravoman does this a lot.
 Characters frequently point out when the comic changes, and make fun of the writers and merchandising.
 One instance has Bravoman develop a laser weapon that kills instantly, but it only works on nameless mooks, so Dr. Bomb creates minions with names that are immune.
-In the alternate universe, Dr. Bomb invented a device to shut the fourth wall down, preventing the meta-humor and powers that it grants, allowing him to take over the world.
+In the alternate universe, Dr. Bomb or so it seemed invented a device to shut the fourth wall down, preventing the meta-humor and powers that it grants, allowing him to take over the world.

 Creative Release makes the readers part of the story (they're collectively called Player 1 and they can alter the flow of the story to an extent through their comments).
 Also, sometimes the author will just throw information to the readers without any regard for the other characters.